Wat is hypnose met een foto van oefenen van hypnose

 Below we explain the operation of hypnosis using the operation of a computer.

-When the human being is born he/she has at his/her disposal a basic operating system by which all kinds of functions important for life are performed immediately and mainly automatically.
+When humans are born, they have at their disposal a basic operating system by which all kinds of functions important for life are performed immediately and mainly automatically.
+The young child starts a learning process through interaction with people and events in the immediate environment.
+It absorbs all information immediately, without thinking critically and reasoning about it.

 Firewall